 Traumatic brain injuries (TBIs) are known to cause behavioral, cognitive, and executive functioning impairments.
 Cognitive rehabilitation for TBIs traditionally consists of a context-sensitive method like the Positive Behavior Supports (PBS) approach.

-The critical elements of wilderness adventure therapy that make it an excellent option for the treatment of TBIs are:
+The critical elements of adventure therapy that make it an excellent option for the treatment of TBIs are:

-- That the client becomes a participant rather than a spectator in therapy.
+• That the client becomes a participant rather than a spectator in therapy.

-- Therapeutic activities require client motivation in the form of energy, involvement, and responsibility.
+• Therapeutic activities require client motivation in the form of energy, involvement, and responsibility.

-- Therapeutic activities are real and meaningful in terms of natural consequences to the client.
+• Therapeutic activities are real and meaningful in terms of natural consequences to the client.

-- Reflection is a critical element of the therapeutic process.
+• Reflection is a critical element of the therapeutic process.

-- Functional change must have present as well as future relevance for clients and their society
+• Functional change must have present as well as future relevance for clients and their society

-Wilderness adventure therapy is, therefore, able to leverage its fundamental components in a way that makes it an excellent option for those looking for a contextualized intervention based in cognitive rehabilitation for traumatic brain injuries (TBIs).
+Adventure therapy is, therefore, able to leverage its fundamental components in a way that makes it an excellent option for those looking for a contextualized intervention based in cognitive rehabilitation for traumatic brain injuries (TBIs).

 Attention deficit hyperactivity disorder (ADHD) is a common neurodevelopmental disorder that can significantly impact youth’s lives.
 ADHD is often associated with academic issues and school failure, relational issues, and behavioral issues.
-Evidence has shown that wilderness adventure therapy is both an effective treatment for ADHD, and for many of its associated issues.
+Evidence has shown that adventure therapy is both an effective treatment for ADHD, and for many of its associated issues.

 A study assessing nature interactions and ADHD found that 7 out of 13 high-quality studies identified a significant relationship between increased nature interactions and decreased ADHD symptoms.
 Further, the study found that increased accessibility to nature showed significant positive findings in six out of nine cases and that increased exposure to nature showed significant positive findings in seven out of nine cases.

 While this study looked at the overall efficacy of including nature in treatment for ADHD, other studies look more closely at some of the issues associated with ADHD and treating them with experiential therapy.
 One of these studies found that adventure therapy had significant positive outcomes on academics, behaviors, and social development.
-It is, therefore, possible to address both ADHD directly, and many associated issues in a wilderness adventure therapy model.
+It is, therefore, possible to address both ADHD directly, and many associated issues in a adventure therapy model.

 Trauma/PTSD